-Free Vinegar Substitute For Coloring Eggs
+Cool Vinegar Substitute For Coloring Eggs

+Cool Vinegar Substitute For Coloring Eggs.
 Web no, you don’t need vinegar to dye eggs with food coloring.
-There is no need to spend money on a kit to dye your easter eggs.
 Apple cider vinegar still contains the acidity that the dye needs to activate, so it should work just fine.

+You can dye eggs with.
 I read in a couple of books that 1 tablespoon of vinegar along with 1 teaspoon of baking soda can be substituted for 1.
-Then just wrap the paper towel.
-Vinegar helps dye bond with the eggshell, but there are ways to dye eggs without vinegar.
+The vinegar has the proper acidity levels necessary for activating color dyes.

 More articles